nikoopolis/AllGreekToMe/README.md

 ###### Dipthongs

-Dipthongs in Greek don't indicate any significant morphological changes and will therefore correspond to the basic alphabet sans change.
+Dipthongs in Greek aren't indicative of any significant morphological changes and will therefore correspond to the basic alphabet sans change.

 ###### Two-Letter Vowels